Discover the truth about how much you should be feeding your dog

 But chances are, you’re probably feeding your dog too much.
 Those feeding instructions on their food label are just a guide and don’t take into consideration your dog’s breed, size and activity level.

 So how do you determine what the right amount of food is?
-Follow these steps.
+Follow these steps below.

-First things first, visit your vet.
-Get your dog weighed so you can tell if they’re over, under or ideal by a proper physical exam.
+First things first - Get your dog weighed so you can tell if they’re over, under or ideal by a proper physical exam.
 Dogs are the right weight when you can see a distinct waistline that’s narrower than their rib cage and you can feel those ribs without them being visible.
 You can also download our free app (search PoochPlay in your App Store / Play Store) and check your dog's body condition score using a very simple chart as shown below.

 This is where the science comes in.
 A dog nutritionist can figure out a pup’s specific caloric needs based on their weight, activity level and age – a bit like figuring out your BMI.